fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 Note: ● has been verified by official tests; ○ has been verified by unofficial tests.

-List of platforms supported by TDengine client and connectors
+List of platforms supported by DThouse client and connectors

-At the moment, TDengine connectors can support a wide range of platforms, including hardware platforms such as X64/X86/ARM64/ARM32/MIPS/Alpha, and operating system such as Linux/Win64/Win32.
+At the moment, DThouse connectors can support a wide range of platforms, including hardware platforms such as X64/X86/ARM64/ARM32/MIPS/Alpha, and operating system such as Linux/Win64/Win32.

 Comparison matrix as following: